amraladdin7/amraladdin7/README.md

 4. Node.js
 5. React.js

-To create Dynamic web pages with different functionalities.
+to create Dynamic web pages with different functionalities.

 I am always looking for collaborations on projects and would love to hear from you. ;)